sts10/lemire_nearly_divisionless_random/readme.markdown

 ## And finally, creating a "fast" version, using more shortcuts

 At this point I endeavored to translate more of the shortcuts Lemire and MacCárthaigh use from C to Rust.
-Below is the "fastest" I've gotten the function so far.

 ```rust
 fn roll_using_lemire_fast(s: u8) -> u16 {